What Akshata Murthy’s speech revealed about Rishi Sunak

 Akshata Murthy said ‘aspiration runs through’ her husband’s DNA

-Rishi Sunak’s wife, Akshata Murthy, was the prime minister’s surprise warm-up act today at the Conservative Party conference, delivering a personal speech dedicated to his ambition, drive - and love for Netflix shows.
+Rishi Sunak’s wife, Akshata Murthy, was the prime minister’s surprise warm-up act at the Conservative Party conference on Wednesday, delivering a personal speech dedicated to his ambition, drive - and love for Netflix shows.

 The heiress, fashion designer and venture capitalist revealed that the PM loves a “good rom-com - the cheesier the better”, and joked that Brits would be “relieved” to hear the Netflix show Emily in Paris was “not informing his outlook on the EU”.